University of Gibraltar: Leadership and governance

-A largely ceremonial role, the formal head of the university is its chancellor, currently Sir Lindsay Hoyle (Speaker of the House of Commons in the UK Parliament).
+The formal head of the university is its chancellor, currently Sir Lindsay Hoyle (Speaker of the House of Commons in the UK Parliament).
+This is a largely ceremonial role.
 The Vice-Chancellor, Professor Catherine Bachleda, is responsible for the overall management of the university, supported by the Executive Committee composed of senior operational staff and directors.
 There are a number of boards and committees involved in the leadership and governance of the university.

 The university's board of governors supervise the management, administration and control of the property, revenue and business of the University of Gibraltar.
 The Academic Board established through the University of Gibraltar (Academic Board) Regulations 2018, undertakes the academic governance of the university.

 Programmes and courses

 The University of Gibraltar offers a number of undergraduate programmes, in the fields of business, nursing and maritime science; postgraduate programmes, in the fields of business, education and marine science; and Research-level programmes.

 The University of Gibraltar also offers a number of short courses and professional development courses.